 Novak Djokovic is the most successful player of the Australian Open in the Open era.
 The Serbian star has clinched seven Australian Open titles.

 In the women’s side of the game, Serena Williams is the most successful player with 7 titles to her credit.
 Again, this has been set in the Open era.
 Overall, Williams is still four behind tennis legend Margaret Court.

 The youngest winner in the men’s singles game was Australian player Ken Rosewall.
 Meanwhile, in the women’s side, it was Martina Hingis.
 The players were 18 years, 2 months and 16 years, 4 months old respectively.

 With regard to the oldest players, Rosewall bagged this crown as well, aged 37 years and 2 months.
-However, If Roger Federer wins, he could overtake Rosewall.
+However, If Roger Federer wins the Australian Open, he could overtake Rosewall.
 In the women’s side of the game, Thelma Long was the oldest winner, at 35 years and 8 months.